-As any marketer knows, one of your most formidable enemies is the “shotgun” approach to marketing as you attempt to focus a mass of messages that spread out in an unfocused burst because the aimed rifle shot needed for clarity is not available to you.
+As any marketer knows, one of your most formidable enemies is the shotgun approach to marketing as you attempt to focus a mass of messages that spread out in an unfocused burst.

 There is Opportunity To Create Destination Brand Preference Is Right Now